From epic alpine huts to towering views of New Zealand’s tallest mountain, here are six of the best hikes in Mount Cook

 However, hiking in the colder, winter months is also great for those who prefer more challenging conditions.

 Registering Intentions in the Mount Cook Visitor Centre

 For the majority of these hikes, registering your intentions with the DOC Visitor Center in the Mount Cook Village is not required.

 However, if you're intending to do some bigger hikes such as the Mueller Hut Route, or you're hiking in Winter, then registering with the DOC is a must.

 This is a free process whereby you notify the DOC about what you intend on doing and where you are going.
 This helps to prevent unwarranted searches from taking place when they find your car in the car park overnight.

-I hope that you enjoyed this quick guide some of the best hikes in Mount Cook National Park.
-If you’re looking for more day hikes or things to do in New Zealand, make sure to check out the list below.
+I hope that you enjoyed this quick guide to some of the best hikes in Mount Cook National Park.
+If you're looking for more day hikes or things to do in New Zealand, make sure to check out the list below.

-A good starting point is this guide to the 31 Best Guides in the South Island.
+A good starting point is this guide to the 31 Best Hikes in the South Island.